SmallJoker/item_party/README.md

 * Player killing
 	* You get all special nodes from the killed player

-Warning!
-As soon your inventory is full, "random" items will be taken and dropped to free space.
+**Warning:** As soon your inventory is full, "random" items will be taken and dropped to free space.

 There is no `/clearinv`, so you need to find a way how to get rid of the